zencart/documentation/content/dev/code/notifiers.md

                 break;

             // -----
-            // Issued during the orders-listing generation for each order, gives us a chance to add the icon to
+            // Triggered during the orders-listing generation for each order, gives us a chance to add the icon to
             // quickly edit the associated order.
             //
             // $p1 ...
 An empty array